cardiogenic shock swan

 pulmonary artery pulsatility index

-In an effort to not fly blind in patients with advanced heart failure or cardiogenic shock, certain equations exist to help us manage our patients.
+To not fly blind in patients with advanced heart failure or cardiogenic shock, certain equations exist to help us manage our patients.
 This helps us identify who is not doing well and act on their deterioration before it really hits the fan.
-To measure how the left heart is doing, we use …
+We use cardiac power output (CPO), which I have dissected in THIS POST, …

 protek duo protekduo